EliassenInnovation/crucible/demo-framework/README.md

   * **cucumber.filter.tags** is where you put the Cucumber expression used to choose which tests to execute.
 If you leave this either blank or do not include it, the framework will attempt to run **ALL** your scenarios.
 * **Environment Variables**
   * **IMPLICIT_WAIT** is the max amount of time a Selenium action is allowed to wait before throwing a timeout exception.
 It is in whole seconds.
 The default is 5.
   * **PAGE_LOAD_TIMEOUT** is a special timeout specifically for waiting for the page to load.
 This does not guarantee the page is FULLY loaded, just that it has resolved.
-In whole seconds and the default
+In whole seconds and the default is 5.
+  * **PROGRESS_HANDLER_MAX_WAIT** is a special wait for how long a progress indicator (e.g. spinner, progress bar, loading indicator, etc.) can be on the screen before the framework will time out.
+This is special functionality defined in the Progress Handler class, which is required to be defined per client framework.